nicolasbrugneaux/nicolasbrugneaux.github.io/about/index.md

 # About me

-I am a French front-end developer based in Berlin.
+I am a French developer based in Berlin.
+I currently work at [datawallet.io](https://datawallet.io) and I'm pretty happy.

 You can ask me anything on [Twitter](https://twitter.com/nbrugneaux).